 Build brand awareness

-A great example of how content can be used to build brand or product awareness is one of our clients, Dinghy.
+A great example of how content can be used to build brand or product awareness is one of my previous clients, Dinghy.
 They provide insurance products that have been specifically designed for freelancers and their PAYG approach to insurance is unique.

-Together with the Dinghy team, we looked at the problems freelancers commonly face or the questions they ask when starting out.
-We then created articles which covered these issues in depth, as well as some more light-hearted articles.
+Together with the Dinghy team, I looked at the problems freelancers commonly face or the questions they ask when starting out.
+I then created articles which covered these issues in depth, as well as some more light-hearted articles.

 Here some examples of the articles we created: